 Chee Chun Kit, aged 59, Chief Manager, joined the CK Group in December 1991.
 She has over 33 years of experience in quantity surveying.
 She holds an Associateship in Building Technology and Management and a Master of Laws degree in International and Commercial Law.
-She is a Registered Professional Surveyor, a professional member of the Royal Institution of Chartered Surveyors, a member of The Hong Kong Institute of Surveyors, a member of The Chartered Institute of Arbitrators and possesses the qualification of PRC Cost Engineer.
+She is a Registered Professional Surveyor, a professional member of the Royal Institution of Chartered Surveyors, a member of The Hong Kong Institute of Surveyors, a member of Hong Kong Institute of Construction Managers, a member of The Chartered Institute of Arbitrators and possesses the qualification of PRC Cost Engineer.